-The Department of Animal Science has faculty and staff who are committed to recruiting the highest quality students and to providing the resources necessary for students to be successful.
+The Department of Animal Science at the University of Connecticut has a diverse faculty, offering a wide range of educational opportunities for students.
+The internationally renowned faculty and staff are committed to recruiting talented graduate students, and to providing them with an unparalleled educational experience.
 As the academic success of our students is very important, faculty and staff carefully mentor each student's progress throughout their program.

 The Doctor of Philosophy degree is offered in Animal Science.
 Several areas of concentration are offered within the Animal Science Field of Study including: Animal Genetics and Regenerative Biology, Growth and Reproductive Physiology, Animal Nutrition, and Food Microbiology and Safety.
 The Ph.D. degree requires demonstrated capabilities for conducting independent research plus related scholarly attributes.
 Each Ph.D. plan of study must include 44 to 48 credits of course work beyond the baccalaureate degree, not including credits for foreign language or those substituted for foreign language requirements prescribed by the Graduate School.

 University Ph.D.
 Requirements

 In addition to the credit requirements indicated above, Ph.D. students must complete one credit of ANSC 5693 (Graduate Presentation Skills).
 In addition, Ph.D. students must complete two credits of ANSC 5694.
 M.S.
 All graduate students receiving assistantship support are required to assist with the teaching of 1 course per year of enrollment as part of their professional development.